dkuehnl/Project_SIPx/app/README.md

 By default, **all modules are disabled**, ensuring that nothing is initialized behind your back.
 This makes the module ideal for developers who want fine-grained control and prefer enabling features explicitly.
+The communication between the modules is handled by a Event-Driven-Design, details can be found in the `eventhandler`-folder.